ccoutant/dwarf-locations/005-locations-on-stack.md

 > example, a value that is only read may be promoted from
 > memory to a register for some region of code, but later
 > code may revert to reading the value from memory as the
-> register may be used for other purposes.
-For the code
+> register may be used for other purposes.*
-> region where the value is in a register, any change to the
-> object value must be made in both the register and the
-> memory so both regions of code will read the updated
-> value.*
 >
-> *When given multiple locations, a consumer can read the
+> When given multiple locations, a consumer can read the
 > object’s value from any of those locations (since they all
-> refer to storage that has the same value), but must write
+> refer to storage that should contain the same value), but must write
-> any changed value to all the locations.*
+> any changed value to all the locations.
 >
 > DWARF can describe the location of program objects in
 > several kinds of storage.
-The location identifies a
+The location identifies the
-> specific bank of storage, and provides a (zero-based) bit
+> specific kind of storage, and provides a (zero-based) bit
 > offset relative to the start of that storage.
 >
-> A storage bank is a linear stream of bits of finite size.
+> A storage "bank" is a linear stream of bits of finite
-> The ordering of bits within a storage bank uses the bit
+> size.
+The ordering of bits within a storage bank uses the
-> numbering and direction conventions that are appropriate
+> bit numbering and direction conventions that are
-> to the current language on the target architecture.
-An
+> appropriate to the current language on the target
+> architecture.
+An offset must be greater than or equal to 0
-> offset may not exceed the size (in bits) of the storage
+> and not larger than the size (in bits) of the storage
 > bank.
 >
-> DWARF can describe five kinds of storage banks:
+> DWARF can describe locations in four kinds of storage:
 >
 > - Memory storage.
 >   Corresponds to the target architecture memory address